artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 add x4,x3,x4
 sw x4,0(x2)
 ```
 This is the result after executing the program in Ripes.
-The code and registers are shown in the first figure and the ```.data``` memory section is shown next.
-Note that the the data is stored in memory in little-endian order, which is the memory layout used in RISC-V. This means that the least significant byte is stored at the lowest memory address, and the address of a word or half-word corresponds to the address of its least significant byte.
-The bit ordering within each byte remains the standard most-significant-bit-first:
+The code and registers are shown in the first figure and the ```.data``` memory section is shown next:

  ![image](https://github.com/user-attachments/assets/e2bac434-8a0c-49ad-9a4c-f66176453a56)

 ![image](https://github.com/user-attachments/assets/e8aad3af-e13f-499e-8439-3a2621d8abbc)

+Note that the the data is stored in memory in little-endian order, which is the memory layout used in RISC-V. This means that the least significant byte is stored at the lowest memory address, and the address of a word or half-word corresponds to the address of its least significant byte.
+The bit ordering within each byte remains the standard most-significant-bit-first.

+Moreover, the data in memory is aligned, as required by the RISC-V architecture.
+This means that the placement of data depends on its size; for example, a word (32 bits) must be placed at addresses that are multiples of 4.
+This alignment rule applies to both data and instructions.
+In general, data of N bytes must be placed at memory addresses that are multiples of N. When storing consecutive data of different sizes, alignment requirements may result in unused memory gaps between elements to preserve correct access behavior.

 ### Branch instructions:
 ```c